X

 Marketing and advertising insights for automotive suppliers

 Want a Strong OEM Automotive Supplier Brand?
-Do Like Nick Saban
+Follow Alabama’s Playbook

 Want a Strong OEM Automotive Supplier Brand?
-Do Like Nick Saban
+Follow Alabama’s Playbook

 A consummate brand master?
 Nick Saban

-These days, Alabama football coach Nick Saban is one of sport’s reigning brand masters.
-Love him or hate him, whether your allegiance is to the Crimson Tide or to the Maize and Blue, you have to admire the way Saban watches over his program, which is a lot like the best marketers police their brands.
-Nike may have Alabama’s athletic apparel contract, but Nike’s talented design staff hasn’t been able to “play” with the Alabama brand like they have with other college football programs’.
+Former Alabama football coach Nick Saban was one of sport’s reigning brand masters, too.
+Love him or hate him, whether your allegiance is to the Crimson Tide or to the Maize and Blue, you have to admire the way Saban watched over his program, which is a lot like the best marketers police their brands.
+Nike may have Alabama’s athletic apparel contract, but Nike’s talented design staff hasn’t been able to “play” with the Alabama brand like they have with other college football programs.

 For every Alabama football game and for every Alabama football player, the shoes are standard-issue black.
 Socks are plain white.
 Uniforms are the same every Saturday.
-No special-edition jerseys or throwback uniforms, ever.
-Saban’s team goes by the book, his book, and the Alabama football brand is ironclad because of it.
+No special-edition jerseys or “throwback” uniforms, ever.
+Saban’s team went by the book, his book, and the Alabama football brand is ironclad because of it.

-It’s as if he’s saying, “This isn’t a fashion show, it’s football.”
+It’s as if he was saying, “This isn’t a fashion show, it’s football.”

-His brand messaging is also unequivocal.
+His brand messaging was also unequivocal.
 Work hard.
 Fulfill your specific responsibilities on the field.
 When you excel, there will be no excessive celebrations.
 Don’t make mistakes when the other team will make them for you.
-Never show up the opposition, or give them extra motivation by being outspoken
+Never show up the opposition, or give them extra motivation by being outspoken.

 Advertising, Design